WHAT IS APPEALING ABOUT BUYING DIAPERS?

 The timeline to the right depicts this process as determined by our content audit.
 We identified stage three as important to the Gifter process because this is where Gifters browse to compare items and decide their purchasing priorities.
 This offers us the opportunity to pinpoint different Gifter behaviors and how to influence them

-Diapers are not presented as personable or valuable
+1. Diapers are not presented as personal or valuable

 Upon arriving on the Amazon registry, there are very few opportunities for Gifters to understand how important diapers are to registry Creators.
 Diapers are presented as just another item that can be added.